josephmwells/bitmap-editor/README.md

-# Assignment
+## Assignment
 We work with images all the time, but surprisingly few computer scientists know how images really work.
-Well, we going to fix that.
+Well, we are going to fix that.
 We’re learning how to read and manipulate images.
-How? by making instagram filters.
+How?
+By making instagram filters.

 ## Requirements
 1. **Basic:** read and write .bmp images by overloading the >> and << operators